adequatica/adequatica.github.io/_posts/2022-09-20-principles-of-writing-automated-tests.md

 ## 4. No unconditional expectation

-Do not add [pause](https://webdriver.io/docs/api/browser/pause/) and timeouts for N seconds between action and assertion to prevent flakiness — it only slows down the tests.
+Do not add [pauses](https://webdriver.io/docs/api/browser/pause/), `sleep`s, and [timeouts](https://playwright.dev/docs/api/class-page#page-wait-for-timeout) for N seconds between action and assertion to prevent flakiness — it only slows down the tests and does not make them reliable and efficient.

 Instead of unconditional expectation: